 The United States is experiencing a demographic transformation, the impact of which is having profound effects on families, communities, and the older individual.
-Longer life spans have created a critical need to prepare students who can help older adults capitalize on their capabilities and reach their maximum human potential.
+Longer life spans have created a critical need to prepare students who can help older adults capitalize on their strengths, develop healthy coping strategies to life changes, and encourage each individual to reach their maximum human potential.
 The Master of Arts in Gerontological Counseling program is designed to provide students with a sound foundation of coursework and practical training with the emphasis on community outreach and advocacy.
 Students will be exposed to the impact of psychological, biological, and socio-cultural factors on the aging process in order to gain a holistic understanding of the needs and issues of older adults.
 Completion of the foundational coursework, specialized studies, and supervised training, ensures graduates are well prepared to assess and counsel older adults and their families.
 Graduates are also prepared to take a leadership role in a variety of human services agencies and organizations with older adults who have a strong appreciation for the value of psychology in promoting their quality of life.